UWCHR/ice-enforce/README.md

 This project uses "Principled Data Processing" techniques and tools developed by [@HRDAG](https://github.com/HRDAG); see for example ["The Task Is A Quantum of Workflow."](https://hrdag.org/2016/06/14/the-task-is-a-quantum-of-workflow/)

 The repository is divided into separate tasks which follow a regular structure; tasks linked using symlinks.
+Data processing tasks in `concat/` and `clean/` are currently executed via Python Pandas; data analysis tasks in `write` are executed via R and Knitr.

 - `import/` - Contains original un-transformed Excel files in `import/input/` and compressed, CSV-formatted files for each annual sheet in `import/frozen/`
 - `concat/` - Concatenates annual data into combined datasets for each enforcement category, assigns sequential row `id` and `hashid`